rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ## 5.285.34 Name of distributor notes

-<a name="5.285.34.1">5.285.34.1</a> **Names of distributors in multipart monographs**.
+<a name="5.285.34.1">5.285.34.1</a> **Names of distributors in multiple unit resources**.
 If the manifestation is issued in more than one physical part and the distributor or the distributor’s form of name changes in the course of publication, always record the distributor’s name in the later part(s) in a Note on distribution statement (see [Name of distributor, 5.27.32.1](/DCRMR/ppdm/Name-of-distributor/#5.27.32.1)).

 <a name="5.285.34.2">5.285.34.2</a> **Fictitious or incorrect names of distributor**.
 Always make a Note on distribution statement if the [Name of distributor](/DCRMR/ppdm/Name-of-distributor/) is known to be fictitious or incorrect (see [5.27.34.1](/DCRMR/ppdm/Name-of-distributor/#5.27.34.1)).

 <a name="5.285.34.3">5.285.34.3</a> **Supplied name for fictitious or incorrect names of distributor**.
 When supplying the actual name after the fictitious or incorrect name, always give the basis for the correction or clarification in a Note on distribution statement (see [Name of distributor, 5.27.34.2](/DCRMR/ppdm/Name-of-distributor/#5.27.34.2)).

 <a name="5.285.34.4">5.285.34.4</a> **Supplied and conjectured names of distributors**.
-Always make a Note on distribution statement if no name, address, or device of a distributor appears on the manifestation or if the responsibility of a distributor for a particular manifestation is conjectured.
-In any case of a supplied distributor, give supporting evidence in a Note on distribution statement (see [Name of distributor, 5.27.35.1](/DCRMR/ppdm/Name-of-distributor/#5.27.35.1)).
+Always make a Note on distribution statement if no name, address, or device of a distributor appears on the manifestation and the responsibility of a distributor for a particular manifestation is conjectured.
+In any case of a supplied distributor, always give supporting evidence in a Note on distribution statement (see [Name of distributor, 5.27.35.1](/DCRMR/ppdm/Name-of-distributor/#5.27.35.1)).

 <a name="5.285.34.5">5.285.34.5</a> **Distributors identified by addresses, signs, or initials**.
 If only the address, sign, or initials of the distributor appear in lieu of the distributor’s name and the name has not been supplied in [Name of distributor](/DCRMR/ppdm/Name-of-distributor/), give the name in a Note on distribution statement if it is known or can be reasonably surmised (see [5.27.36.1](/DCRMR/ppdm/Name-of-distributor/#5.27.36.1)).